rinzool/airflow-extension/README.md

 In _settings_ page, define a list of DAGs name in _csv_ (_e.g. dag1,dag2,dag3_) inthe textarea under "_List of dags to highlight_".
 Then on Airflow UI _"DAGs"_ page, if a DAG name contains one of the name defined in option, the line will be highlighted.

-> It is possible to customize style applied to highlighted DAG's in _Option page_
+> It is possible to customize style applied to highlighted DAG's in _Option page_.
+You just need to change the CSS style.

 ## Updates